deriksson/dsv/README.markdown

-# DSV

-Create and parse CSV in Clojure.
+# DSV: Create and parse CSV in Clojure

+This library handles text formats that use delimiter-separated values (DSV).
+It contains functions for reading and writing comma-separated values (CSV) files.

+The implementation contains no direct Java calls and the only dependencies are Clojure and Clojure Contrib.

 ## Installation